MicrosoftDocs/visualstudio-docs/subscriptions/aliasing.md

 9. Notify the subscriber that their subscription has been provisioned by using the below email template.

 ### Notifying your subscribers with directory addresses
 Since the Welcome Email will not successfully reach your subscriber, please copy and paste the below message into an email and send to your subscriber.
-Replace %WORD% with the appropraite information for each subscriber.
+Replace %WORD% with the appropriate information for each subscriber.

 ----------- Copy Below (Ctrl+C) -----------